ka-cyber/NeuroMesh/README.md

 Run the test suite with:

+pytest

+or:

 python -m pytest

-or:

-pytest

-The repository also includes a GitHub Actions workflow at:
+GitHub Actions testing is configured in:

 .github/workflows/tests.yml

-to support automated testing in CI.

 Docker

-A Dockerfile is provided for a reproducible containerized environment.
+A Dockerfile is included for reproducible containerized execution.

-Build the image:
+Build the Docker image:

 docker build -t neuromesh .